1. What is the definition of ‘compliance’? ‘Compliance’ is the situation where an organization meets all its obligations and commitments.

 Note, however, there are variations in how IFRS and IAS are applied in each country that has adopted them.
 Note, also that several significant countries have not adopted IFRS, such as the United States (which applies Generally Accepted Accounting Principles or ‘GAAP’).

-What are International Accounting Standards?
+For more information see What are International Accounting Standards?

 In most countries, a set of minimum employee entitlements are set out by law.
 Minimum employee entitlements often include minimum wage, breaks, annual vacation leave and sick leave.